 Mercedes-Benz produced its W111 chassis in a variety of body styles and often confusing internal names between 1959 and 1971, with the 220SE cabriolet version entering production two years later.
 In the fall of 1965, Mercedes replaced the 220SE with the 250SE.
 This restyled W112 version featured the new 2,496 cc M129 inline six-cylinder engine that produced 150 horsepower at 5500 rpm.
 The more powerful engine and provided a higher top speed of 120 miles per hour and a 0-62 miles per hour acceleration time of 12 seconds when equipped with the four-speed manual.
 Visible changes include new 14-inch wheel rims, which came with new hub cabs and beauty rings accommodating the larger disk brakes and a new rear axle from the W108 family.

-Hagerty Insurance defines a Condition #1 “Concours” car as “the best in the world.
-The visual image is of the best vehicle, in the right colors, driving onto the lawn at the finest concours.
+Hagerty Insurance defines Condition #1 “Concours” cars as “the best in the world.
+The visual image is of the best vehicle, in the right colors, driving onto the lawn at the finest Concours.
 Perfectly clean, the vehicle has been groomed down to the tire treads.
 Painted and chromed surfaces are mirror-like.
 Dust and dirt are banned, and the materials used are correct and superbly fitted.
-The one-word description for #1 vehicles is “concours.”
+The one-word description for #1 vehicles is “Concours.”

 Finally, the dealer does not even have a story about this Mercedes to share.
 If you’re going to ask big money for a rare car, you better have the car’s provenance to back it up.
 While we note there are a number of what appear to be receipts sitting between the front seats, given the seller’s limited description, we have to assume those are only from the last few years.
 While a rare car, in just the past year we were able to find ten examples that sold for much less, so we recommend being patient and waiting for a better example to come along.